 The six scholarship holders were equipped with warm jackets for the winter.
 Hoods, scarves and socks were given to all children of the Thade school.
 They were knitted by Lena Kremser and refugee women in Austria themselves.
 The scholarship holders have successfully completed their school year and are very proud of their achievements.

 Year overview 2017:

-  Inauguration of the first 7 class rooms of Shree Sarawati L.S.
-School in Thade.
-Roots for Life takes over the financing of 3 missing class rooms and respectable toilets and washrooms (seperated for girls and boys).
+The first 7 classrooms of Shree Sarawati L.S.
+School in Thade were inaugurated.
+Roots for Life will finance the remaining 3 classrooms as well as respectable toilets and washrooms (gender-separated).